eleduck/eleduck-camp/courses/w1/task1.md

 - What do you do in your spare time?
 In my spare time, I recently reset my router at home and installed PVE, OpenWrt, VPN.
 - What is your short term plan and long term plan?
-The short-term plan is to find a new job, local or remote, and the long-term plan is to make some contributions to an open source community.
+The short-term plan is to find a new job, locally or remotely, and the long-term plan is to make some contributions to an open source community.
 - What is important to you in your life?